gdavidbutler/xmlTrivialDom/README.md

 ### Example

-* test/main.c: reads an XML document on standard input, populates an, optionally specified, SQLite "database", then outputs XML from the "database".
+* test/main.c: read an XML document(s) on standard input, adding to an optional SQLite "database", then output XML document(s) from the "database".

 ### Building